lucyparsons/lucyparsonslabs.com/_pages/support.md

 permalink: /support/index.html
 ---

 Lucy Parsons Labs is entirely volunteer funded and directed.
-You can support Lucy Parsons Labs through DonorBox or Bitcoin or even a physical check.
+You can support Lucy Parsons Labs through DonorBox or a physical check.
 We are a registered IRS 501(c)3 not-for-profit so all donations are tax deductible.
 Our EIN is 81-3046769.

 ## One-time or Monthly Recurring Donations